 For Cat

 Cats are masters at hiding illness.
-You must watch for hiding more than usual, not using the litter box, not eating for more than a day, or repeated vomiting.
+You must watch for hiding more than usual, not eating for more than a day, or repeated vomiting.
+Watch for litter box misses, sudden crying, or heavy drooling.
+If they stop grooming their fur, they might feel sick.
+Rapid weight shifts or drinking too much water also mean you must call a professional.

 For Dog